Graduate Courses

 Students are expected to learn how to visualize and manipulative 3-dimensional molecules in silico and concepts concerning computational chemistry and methodologies to look for novel therapeutics using screens for novel ligand binding pockets.

-The course only accepts 4 students/month.
+The course accepts 3 students/month.

 Grade Scale: CR/NCR